-2. The Clerk shall send a copy of the Bill and the accompanying documents to such premises as the Presiding Officer may determine and, in the case of a Bill to which Rule 9C.1.2 applies, to the mandatory consultees referred to in Rule 9C.1.8.
+2. The Clerk shall send a copy of the Bill and the accompanying documents to the premises listed in the Scottish Ministers' Statement by virtue of Rule 9C.3.2(h)(iii) and, in the case of a Bill to which Rule 9C.1.2 applies, to the mandatory consultees referred to in Rule 9C.1.8.

-Rule 9C.5 Memorandum on delegated powers
+Rule 9C.5 [deleted]